Keyboard shortcuts

 3. AST, ResolutionMap -> AST Lowering => HIR

-We lower the AST to a flat structure (soon™) that is the HIR.
+We lower the AST to a flat structure that is the HIR.
+HIR doesn’t care about structure and is much more convenient further down the (pipe)line.

 4. HIR -> Type Collection => TypeEnvironment